ib-ruby/ib-ruby/README.md

 dependencies other than TWS/Gateway itself.

 Why Ruby?
-Many people are put off by the amount of boilerplate code/plumbing required by Java, ActiveX or C++ API to do even the simplest of things, like getting account data and placing/monitoring orders.
+Many people are put off by the amount of boilerplate code/plumbing required by Python, Java, ActiveX or C++ API to do even the simplest of things, like getting account data and placing/monitoring orders.
 This library intends to keep all the fluff away and let you focus on writing your business logics, rather than useless boilerplate.